A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Critical Impact

-Authenticated adjacent network attackers can exploit this heap overflow to crash the device or potentially gain arbitrary code execution capabilities on affected TP-Link Archer AX53 routers.
+Authenticated adjacent-network attackers can corrupt heap memory in tmpserver, leading to denial of service or arbitrary code execution on affected TP-Link Archer AX53 routers.

 Affected Products